chrislatimer/minidevjam/README.md

 # Getting Started

-  In this workshop, you will get first hand exposure to Apigee Edge, the industry's leading API Management platform.
+  In this workshop, you will get first hand exposure to Apigee Edge, the full featured enterprise API Management platform.
 To get started with Apigee Edge, you will need to get access to an Apigee instance.

   If you're new to Apigee, visit this page to create an account: <a href="https://apigee.com/edge" target="_blank">https://apigee.com/edge</a>